Appalalala/SC1015-Mini-Project/README.md

 ## Variables Chosen from Each Category
-   - From each category, we picked the variable with the greatest correlation magnitude to Heart Attack Risk.
-These variables will be used in our Machine Learning Models to predict Heart Attack Risk
+   - From each category, we picked the variable with the greatest correlation magnitude to `Heart Attack Risk`.
+These variables will be used in our Machine Learning Models to predict `Heart Attack Risk`

 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/161003075/153801ad-e569-4f31-a208-9fe2ddf0651f" width="600">

 ## Exploratory Data Analysis
 ### 1. Income Level
-People with **higher** Income Level tend to have a **lower** Heart Attack Risk
+People with **higher** Income Level tend to have a **lower** `Heart Attack Risk`

 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/161003075/542909d0-089d-45aa-971a-2b38ee0facbb" width="600">

 ### 2. Systolic Blood Pressure
-**Higher** Systolic Blood Pressure points to a **higher** Heart Attack Risk
+**Higher** Systolic Blood Pressure points to a **higher** `Heart Attack Risk`

 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/161003075/6fc03755-50ed-4f51-b2a3-80f40db63890" width="600">

 ### 3. Cholesterol
-**Higher** cholesterol levels tend to lead to a **higher** Heart Attack Risk
+**Higher** cholesterol levels tend to lead to a **higher** `Heart Attack Risk`

 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/161003075/0dfdc227-a1e5-4a8a-bdbb-258310b1ed79" width="600">

 ### 4. Medication Use
-Despite having the highest correlation value under Medical History sub-categorical group, Medication Use **does not affect** Heart Attack Risk
+Despite having the highest correlation value under Medical History sub-categorical group, Medication Use **does not affect** `Heart Attack Risk`

 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/161003075/0224b965-a5c4-4899-955a-b08e67942957" width="600">

 ## Our Mission
-To accurately classify the Heart Attack Risk (0 or 1) of an individual based on these factors using Machine Learning
+To accurately classify the `Heart Attack Risk` (0 or 1) of an individual based on these factors using Machine Learning

 ## Machine Learning Models
-We decided to use these 4 machine learning models to be able to predict Heart Attack Risk based on the factors of `Income` , `Systolic Blood Pressure` , `Cholesterol` and `Medication Use` which are our predictor variables.
+We decided to use these 4 machine learning models to be able to predict `Heart Attack Risk` based on the factors of `Income` , `Systolic Blood Pressure` , `Cholesterol` and `Medication Use` which are our predictor variables.
 We did that by first splitting the train and test data randomly in a **70/30** split respectively and then using these models to learn from our train data and to see if it would be able to accurately predict our test data.

 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/980361b3-e2e8-44aa-aae3-b40abdb0fcc8" width ="600">

 ## 1.Linear Regression
-`Linear Regression` is a **machine learning model** that describes the relationship between a dependent variable, y, which in this case is the Heart Attack Risk, and one or more independent variables, x, which are our chosen variables.
+`Linear Regression` is a **machine learning model** that describes the relationship between a dependent variable, y, which in this case is the `Heart Attack Risk`, and one or more independent variables, x, which are our chosen variables.
 The goal is to find the **best-fitting linear line** that **minimises the sum of squared differences** between the observed and predicted values.
  The line is described by the equation:
    - 𝑦 =𝑚𝑥+c